Join EER/WFR/Leaving Contacts Benefits Medicare Stock Pension Finance Career HP History Index

-Don't use the "free" email from your broadband supplier.
-If you depend on your broadband provider's email service -- such as @comcast.net, @sbcglobal.net, @verizon.net, @att.net, etc. -- you will probably lose your email address if you move to a new area or change broadband supplier.
+Don't use the "free" email from your broadband or cellphone supplier.
+If you depend on your broadband or cellphone provider's email service -- such as @comcast.net, @sbcglobal.net, @verizon.net, @att.net, @spectrum.net, @icloud.com, etc. -- you will probably lose your email address if you move to a new area or change broadband or cellphone supplier.
 Unless you are using POP-based email (where all your email is downloaded to a program running on your own computer, such as Outlook) you will probably lose your address book and all your old emails.
-Another issue is that ISP-based email addresses don't last forever.
+Another issue is that supplier-based email addresses may not last forever.
 For example, a terrible mess ensued when the Houston cable franchise was sold.

-In a few minutes, you can get a free advertising-supported Internet email account (accessible via any Internet-connected computer -- whether at work, at home, or at a library) from Microsoft, Google, Yahoo, or Apple.
-With some suppliers, you can pay a nominal amount for ad-free email.
+In a few minutes, you can get a free advertising-supported internet email account (accessible via any internet-connected computer -- whether at work, at home, or at a library) from Microsoft, Google, or Yahoo.

-A free Microsoft Outlook.com or Yahoo Mail account may be upgraded to a paid ad-free account for an annual fee.
-With Google's Gmail, you get ads regardless.
+A free account may be upgraded to a paid ad-free account for an annual fee.

 We don't recommend using one of these unreliable types of email account for personal email – for one thing, you may not receive all HPAA emails: